 Is it really necessary to report injuries immediately, and if so, what does “immediately” really mean?

 Let’s discuss the various reasons you need (not want) your employees to report an injury right away.
+It’s essential that they know why reporting injuries promptly is vital to make sure they handle incidents appropriately.

-Taking care of workers
+Taking care of workers by reporting injuries immediately

 If an employee waits to report an injury, they may not get worker’s compensation approval to take care of it properly.
 I’ve personally handled injuries where the reporting delay resulted in a denied worker’s comp application.
 And that’s because at the time of the report, there was no indication that the injury took place at work (versus on personal time).

 As an EHS professional, you want to ensure that workers receive the best possible care for injuries.
 Furthermore, negative injury experiences can lower morale and impact how workers view safety at the company.
+Therefore, it is important that all injuries be reported immediately to facilitate the best care.

 Investigating injuries quickly